 Galvanic Cell Types

-Of types of galvanic cells we distinguish three:
+Of types of galvanic cells, we distinguish three:

 A concentration cell is a primary cell (not rechargeable) that uses two galvanic half cells with the same chemical species but with different concentrations.

 For example, such a cell can be made up of two copper electrodes immersed in two solutions containing copper sulfate (CuSO 4 ).
-The two solutions have different concentrations and the electrodes are separated by a porous septum or by a salt bridge.
+The two solutions have different concentrations and the electrodes are separated by a porous septum or a salt bridge.

 The battery will discharge when the electrolyte concentration in the two half cells is the same.